Yaman3131/TLTrack-Mobile-Bridge-MACOS-and-Windows-/README.md

 <a name="english-version"></a>
 # 🛡️ TLI-Mobile-Mac-Bridge (English) (TITrack Mobile Integration)

-This project provides a seamless bridge to sync **Torchlight: Infinite** game logs from an Android device (Phone/Tablet) to a PC or Mac, enabling real-time loot analysis using **TITrack**.
+This project provides a seamless bridge to sync **Torchlight: Infinite** game logs from an Android device (Phone/Tablet) to a  Mac, enabling real-time loot analysis using **TITrack**.

 ---